cse-kiet/PCSE25-71/README.md

-# Title of Project: EduScan
+# Title of Project: Data Extraction from Exam Answer Sheets using OCR

 ## Team Members:
 1. Shreya Sharma